mike-hewitson/weather-7/README.md

 Change database names to in profiles.clj weather_4 to keep old test data

 Do a test run of the log_data
+Checkin, push and push to heroku (repaet this a lot)

 Copy code from db.core
 Copy routes from home.clj and any others